addyosmani/backbone-mobile-search/README.md

 In the above sample, <code>url</code> can refer to a URL or a hash identifier to navigate to, <code>effect</code> is simply the transition effect to animate the page in with and the final two parameters decide the direction for the transition (<code>reverse</code>) and whether or not the hash in the address bar should be updated (<code>changeHash</code>).
 With respect to the latter, I typically set this to false to avoid managing two sources for hash updates, but feel free to set this to true if you're comfortable doing so.

+<strong>Note:</strong> For some parallel work being done to explore how well the jQuery Mobile Router plugin works with Backbone, you may be interested in checking out https://github.com/Filirom1/jquery-mobile-backbone-requirejs.

 ###External templates using Require.js

 Moving your [Underscore/Mustache/Handlebars] templates to external files is actually quite straight-forward.
 As this application makes use of Require.js, I'll discuss how to implement external templates using this specific script loader.